Focused

 let state = {people: [{name: {first: 'John',},},],}

-So how are we going to dig all the way into the state to set
+So how are we going to dig all the way into the state to set the first property?
+Easy!

 let first = lensProxy().people[0].name.first